TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/lesson.md

 1. **Do Now**
     * Display the Do Now on the board
-    * For Days 2-5, the Do Now is writing down issues they had with the project from the day before and what they plan on doing today and how that fits into their schedule.
+    * For Days 2-5, the Do Now is time for students to write down issues they had with the project from the day before and what they plan on doing to fix those issues.
+    * Students should take time create a timeline for when certain tasks will be completed.
 2. **Project Overview**
 	* Review the terminology, topics, and skills that students have learned from this unit.
 Talk about any questions or things the students are struggling with.
 	* Discuss the parts of the song mentioned in the Do Now (chorus, bridge, and verses) and how they fit into building a song.
 	* Demo a final song for the students to see a finished product.
 3. **Project Planning**
-	* Have students write down the parts of the song they will need.
-Also have them write down the forms they will need for each song and the general structure of each part.
+	* Have students finalize which song they will be creating and write down the parts/structure of that song.
+	* Take time to check that each student has thought through the entirety of their chosen song before moving forward to working on the project.